Skip to main content

 Feeling: Inviting

 Cambria’s movement-rich Everleigh Warm design used for the fireplace and wainscotting pictured above features a warm background with gray and sand-honey hues.
-It’s paired with the Benjamin Moore 2026 Color of the Year Silhouette.
-Lynch says, “Silhouette sits between black and brown.
-It’s a gorgeous hue, and it works really well in a variety of spaces.
-It pairs well with a variety of colors … It’s classic and clean.”
+It’s paired with the Benjamin Moore's Color of the Year 2026, Silhouette AF-655.
+Lynch says, “Silhouette AF-655 sits between black and brown.
+It’s a gorgeous hue, working beautifully in a variety of spaces.
+Classic and refined, it pairs well with a range of colors.”

-In a home that might have a lot of neutrals, you may be looking for a way to go a little bolder.
-Silhouette is a gentle way to bring in a bold color aspect while making a space feel cozy and inviting.
+In a home that might have a lot of neutrals, you may be looking for a way to bring in a touch more drama to your space.
+Silhouette AF-655 presents an elegant option to introduce a bold color aspect while making a space feel cozy and inviting.

 COLOR TIP: When selecting darker paint colors that still read as neutral, the key lies in the undertone.
 Deep hues with balanced, muted undertones tend to act as versatile backdrops rather than dominating statements.
 These subtle undertones prevent the color from feeling stark or overly saturated, allowing the depth of the shade to add sophistication and intimacy without overwhelming the space.